Matti Hagman: Edmonton Oilers (1980–1982)

-Hagman was more prominent a player on the Edmonton Oilers as they made the transition from WHA to NHL play.
-Though being originally a Center, Hagman played left wing on the line with all stars Mark Messier and Glenn Anderson during the 1980–81 campaign.
-Hagman moved from center to left wing because the Oilers had two top centers; Mark Messier and Wayne Gretzky.
+Hagman was a more prominent player on the Edmonton Oilers as they made the transition from WHA to NHL play.
+Though being originally a Centre, Hagman played left wing on the line with all-stars Mark Messier and Glenn Anderson during the 1980–81 campaign.
+Hagman moved from centre to left wing because the Oilers had two top centres: Mark Messier and Wayne Gretzky.
 An injury in training camp the next year limited Hagman to just a few games and spelt the end to his NHL career.

 After retirement

-Hagman was named Martigny (Switzerland) head coach in 2004.
+Hagman was named head coach of Martigny (Switzerland) in 2004.
 Hagman also has coached numerous Finnish Ice Hockey teams.

 Personal life

-Hagman was the father of Niklas Hagman who also played in the NHL.
+Hagman was the father of Niklas Hagman, who also played in the NHL.
 He was also the brother-in-law of former indoor soccer star Kai Haaskivi.

 Hagman's sister Riitta Salin won a gold medal in 400 metres at the 1974 European Athletics Championships.

 Hagman died after a long illness in Espoo, Finland, on 11 October 2016.
 He died in hospital after seeking treatment a few days earlier.